-Similar to other professional organizations, dues will be paid to the parent organization, URISA International, and a selection will be made for the chapter that is associated with your primary residence.
-As OneURISA is implemented, you will no longer just be a Chapter member.
-Instead, you will become a member of your Chapter and also URISA International, making you part of a larger organization.
+Similar to other professional organizations, dues will be paid to the parent organization, URISA, and a selection will be made for the chapter that is associated with your primary residence.
+As OneURISA is implemented, you will no longer just be a chapter member.
+Instead, you will become a member of your chapter and also URISA International, making you part of a larger organization.
 As such you will have increased benefits, such as:

 - Access to a larger professional network.

 - Belonging to a stronger organization with a more influential voice to address issues important to the profession and community.
 There is power in numbers and we have opportunities to make a positive impact on the GIS profession on many fronts.